 CpML analysis:

-All physical forwards (including spot contract) both fixed and floating price for electricity or natural gas and options on these underlying instruments are eligible under the REMIT Carve Out
+All physical forwards (including spot contract) with both fixed and floating price for electricity or natural gas and options on these underlying instruments are eligible under the REMIT Carve-Out if the venue of execution is a registered OTF and one of the following applies:

-All swaps, swaptions and financial options are ineligible under the REMIT Carve Out
+The contract is for physical delivery of electricity or natural gas within the EU.

-Futures and exchange-traded options are ineligible under the REMIT Carve Out unless ‘Venue of Execution’ contains a MIC which is registered outside the EU or the value “XOFF” and the ISIN refers to a product which is for physical delivery of electricity or natural gas to a location or area within the EU.
+The contract is for physical delivery of electricity or natural gas for a location for which an active spot market exists within the EU.

+All swaps, swaptions and financial options are ineligible under the REMIT Carve-Out.

+Futures and exchange-traded options are ineligible under the REMIT Carve-Out.

 CpML filter criteria:

-CpMLDocuments that contain an ‘TradeConfirmation’ section with the following ‘TransactionType’ values are eligible under this clause if ‘Commodity Base’ = “EN” and ‘Commodity Details’ = “NG” or “EL”:
+CpMLDocuments that contain a ‘TradeConfirmation’ section with the following ‘TransactionType’ values are eligible under this clause if ‘SubProduct’ = “NGAS” or “ELEC”:

 “FOR”: Physical forward that settles against a fixed price